Gold Panning at Lomax Gulch

 What to expect

-Closed-toe shoes are recommended and dressing for the weather is important.
-During BHA's phase 1 of reopening this summer, we will offer scheduled tours only.
+This summer, we will offer scheduled tours only at Lomax Mine and advance reservations and payment are required for all guests.
 Your docent will share the history of placer mining and teach you to pan for gold.
 Then, you can use a pan to seek your fortune in the creek on site and we'll give you a vial to keep what you find!
+Closed-toe shoes are recommended and dressing for the weather is important.
 You may get wet while panning.
 Click here for more FAQs.

 Kids of all ages and families.
 A great activity for family reunions and multi-generational groups.